 There are as many business models in the B2C classification as there are novel and diverse ways of delivering products to the customer.

-eBusiness has given rise to many new and potentially revolutionary models on which a business can be based, so much so that some business models are now being patented.
+ebusiness has given rise to many new and potentially revolutionary models on which a business can be based, so much so that some business models are now being patented.

 What are the various B2C Models